fosslife/delta/README.md

 And, If spark makes a request to the server with his own api key, the server will store the uploaded file inside a different dir called `spark` in `uploads/` folder, and will return `https://i.sprk.pw/7HgY` as shortened URL, but if John makes a request to same server with his private api key, his files will be stored in `John` directory under `uploads/` folder, and he will get `https://john.meme/8Hy` in return :)

-# Known Issue

--   Because of the browser caching, browser will cache the credentials when you visit a URL with `password` enabled, and if you immedietly visit a second shortURL with <u>same password</u> browser will not ask for credential this time.
-This issue occurs only if two URLs have same password and if they are opened immedietly in same browser instance.
-So use of different password for different link is suggested, or wait a while before setting the same password again (i.e. untill browser cache is cleared).
-Know fix?
-Please Open a PR

 ## Licence

 delta is Licensed under [MIT](https://github.com/fosslife/sprk/blob/master/LICENSE)